wso2/k8s-api-operator/README.md

 Open README file to learn more
 ```

-Import the API to the API portal.
-Use *admin* as the username and password of the API portal when prompted. **[IMPORTANT]**
+Import the API to the API portal. **[IMPORTANT]**

+For testing purpose, use *admin* as the username and password of the API portal when prompted.

-(You need to change the API life cycle status to ***PUBLISHED*** before importing the API.
-You can edit the api.yaml file located in online-store/Meta-information/)
+**You need to change the API life cycle status to ***PUBLISHED*** before importing the API.
+You can edit the api.yaml file located in online-store/Meta-information/**
 ```
 apictl import-api -f online-store/ -e k8s -k